The Conventional Bio Sheet

 I was born in Arequipa, Peru, but spent most of my early childhood and school years in Lima, the capital city.

 Right after high school, I traveled to the United States to make use of a full scholarship granted by Loyola University in Chicago.
 I was only 16 years old.
-Having earned a BA in Sociology with minors in Philosophy and Theology, I next traveled to Paris where I studied French for a few months before moving on to do post-graduate work in Communications at the University of Louvain, this time with a scholarship granted by the Belgian government.
+After earning a BA in Sociology with minors in Philosophy and Theology, I next traveled to Paris where I studied French for a few months before moving on to do post-graduate work in Communications at the University of Louvain, this time with a scholarship granted by the Belgian government.

 Towards the end of this period we were living in Montevideo, Uruguay, and I was working for an regional organization implementing projects in fifteen different countries.The geopolitics affecting Latin America had changed drastically during the decade of the 80's, and a strong wave of right wing repression was gradually making impossible the type of human rights and social and economic development work I had done all along.
 Field workers in whose training I had participated and whose salaries I had helped fund, were being harassed and sometimes persecuted.
 Torture and murder were far too commonly used to prevent even the most timid attempts to bring about some semblance of justice and protection to the chronically dispossessed.

-The unrelenting pressures of my job and the constant travel it required took a heavy toll on me and my family, and in 1990 my marriage fell apart and I experienced a serious health crisis.
+The unrelenting pressures of my job and the constant travel it required took a heavy toll on me and my family, and in 1990 our marriage fell apart and I experienced a serious health crisis.
 I quit my job and left for the U.S taking permanent residence in Ithaca, New York after two years of personal reconstruction spent in New York City and the Catskills.
-I have spent the last 25 years in this area writing and making and exhibiting art, most of them in the kind company of Kim Schrag with whom I share interest in art and writing that reflect the human condition.
+I have spent the last 28 years in this area writing and making and exhibiting art, most of them in the kind company of Kim Schrag with whom I share the same interest in art and writing that reflect the human condition.

 The Real Scoop